Coin-OpCollection/Development-Documentation/Technos/Technos-16/technos_16.md

 First of all, to note, the 68k processor has a 16 bit bus that can take in or output 16 bits at a time, with a byte mask.
 The UDS and LDS determine what byte should be taken into account when consuming or outputting the data.
 So, as it happens, to save on space and routing on the board, Technos repurposed addresses for multiple uses.
 The use of them depends on whether the request is in byte mode (ie. only one of UDS or LDS active) or word mode (both UDS and LDS active together).
 So this is something you have to pay very careful attention to in wiring the input system up and make sure you don't mix up both purposes, otherwise inputs will be very screwed up and things wont work properly.

 Secondly, one of the interrupts on the system is used as an input polling routine.
 For this, I had to measure the boards to get the proper frequency at which the interrupt triggers.
-I suppose you can fake it like the current emulators do, and use a fixed value for all 3 games, but technically that's not correct and if the polling is slower than it is on the real board, you may encounter latency in gameplay.
+I suppose you can fake it like the current emulators do, and use a fixed value for all three games, but technically that's not correct and if the polling is slower than it is on the real board, you may encounter latency in gameplay.
 It may not necessarily be noticeable by a player, but still, it adds accuracy and value to use the proper polling frequency.

 Wrestlefest is 1.63Khz and Double Dragon 3 is 3.91Khz.
 See how much they vary?
-I do not have Combatribes, but since it is mostly the same as Double Dragon 3, we used the same value as Double Dragon 3.
+I do not have The Combatribes, but atrac17 measured the board and it is the same value as Double Dragon 3.

 ### **Audio**
 Lastly, I want to mention the audio setup used for the games.
 The audio setup is fairly standard and straightforward with nothing really special.
 Below is the hardware used: